 If you prefer the taste or want something in addition to water and coconut water, try sipping tea to ease the feeling of fullness around your middle.
-Teas like peppermint or ginger will alleviate bloat," they say.
+Teas like peppermint or ginger will alleviate bloat."

 High fiber vegetables such as spinach also help lessen belly bloat by pushing fiber through your digestive tract.
 Your best bet for reaping its de-bloating benefits is to toss some spinach into a slimming smoothie along with ginger, turmeric, and coconut water.
 Keep scrolling for a full recipe.

 Sweat It Out

 De-Bloating Colada Smoothie Recipe

-Recipe adapted from the Tone It Up Eight-Week Bikini Program.
+(Adapted from the new Tone It Up Eight-Week Bikini Program)

 1/2 cup coconut water